ossf/osv-schema/docs/schema.md

 `ENTRYID` is in the format used by the database.
 For example: "OSV-2020-111", "CVE-2021-3114", or "GHSA-vp9c-fpxx-744v".

-The `@` prefix can be used to denote a local database that isn't aggregated by OSV.dev, allowing external records to be schema-compliant.
+The `x_` prefix can be used to denote a local database that isn't aggregated by OSV.dev, allowing external records to be schema-compliant.
+For example:
+"x_CUSTOM-0001".

 The defined database prefixes and their "home" databases are: